aadah/aadah.me/README.md

 The default theme is a dim one, white text on dark grey.
 There is a way to toggle the theme for lighter/darker ambiance.
 The minimalism was ultimately appealing.
+Despite the simple look, it is meticulously crafted.
+I happen to be a man of irony, so I love it.

 Galleries expand their displayed images for better viewing instead of revealing a new frame that obscures the view of